chfoo/bytestag/README.rst

 1. Python >=3.2
 2. Python module bitstring >=3.0

-If you want to GUI, you will also need:
+If you want the GUI, you will also need:

-3. PyGObject
+3. PyGObject >=3.0 (which should include gobject-introspection)
+4. GTK+3

 Install
 -------